-To an extent, university already develops self-reliance – unlike school, you are encouraged to find your own answers and develop your own path.
-But applying this skill in an academic environment is completely different from doing it in the workplace, and students develop a greater sense of self-awareness when there is more riding on their actions than just their own grades.
+To an extent, university also helps you develop self-reliance.
+You are encouraged to find your own answers and build your own path.
+But applying this skill in an academic environment is entirely different from doing it in the workplace, and students develop a greater sense of self-awareness when there is more riding on their actions than just their own grades.

 Demonstrating that you can be trusted to take on a task and complete it independently gives employers that warm fuzzy feeling; it will also help you to understand your own strengths and weaknesses, and how you can cultivate them accordingly.

 This doesn’t just mean being able to speak and listen, though.
-It’s essential to learn about the more subtle arts of communication, such as knowing when to take the lead and when to take a step back; these are lessons that can only be learned and observed in a real-life work scenario.
-When you do eventually start working full-time, these are the skills that will arguably serve you best – so, don’t ignore them.
+It’s essential to learn about the more subtle art of communication, such as knowing when to take the lead and when to take a step back; these are lessons that can only be learned and observed in a real-life work scenario.
+When you do eventually start working full-time, these are the key learnings that will arguably serve you best – so, don’t ignore them.

-No employer wants a worker who constantly hits brick walls in the course of their daily work; rather, they want somebody who is capable of using their initiative and seeking out their own solutions.
-Luckily, being proactive and competent is a lot easier when you have some experience to back up your intuition, meaning that from day one you won’t be constantly leaning on the shoulders of your more experienced colleagues.
+No employer wants a worker who continually hits brick walls in the course of their daily work; instead, they want somebody capable of using their initiative and seeking out their own solutions.
+Luckily, being proactive and competent is a lot easier when you have some experience to back up your intuition, meaning that from day one you won’t constantly be leaning on the shoulders of your more experienced colleagues.

 Getting into the habit of decision making will serve you well further down the line, too.
-If you have any ambitions of working your way into a management or leadership position, being able to work through issues with a degree of self-confidence will certainly earmark you as suitable.
+If you have any ambitions of working your way into a leadership position, being able to work through issues with a degree of self-confidence will certainly make you a suitable candidate.

 Although this can be industry-specific, gaining a general understanding of how organisations work and operate will make your transition into the workplace a lot easier.
-In specific terms, first-hand knowledge of how your chosen industry works can not only give you a clearer indication of your suitability for it but also a working knowledge that you can impress upon in your interviews; in broader terms, it can also help you to realise how decisions are made and by who, and how a company’s culture can have an impact on your own place in it.
+Specifically, having first-hand knowledge of how your chosen industry works can give you not only a clearer indication of your suitability for it but also a working knowledge that you exhibit in your interviews.
+In broader terms, it can also help you realise how decisions are made and how a company’s culture can have an impact.

 You might not realise it at the time, but as a student, you are still fairly immature.
-As wonderful as higher education is, you are still somewhat restricted to the kind of people you associate with, including their backgrounds and motivations; it’s entirely possible that your exposure to the ‘real world’ may still be minimal.
+As wonderful as higher education is, you are still somewhat restricted to the kind of people you associate with, including their backgrounds and motivations; your exposure to the ‘real world’ may still be minimal.

 Working in a team where your colleagues vary drastically in terms of age, experience and knowledge can significantly alter your perceptions and allow you to see things differently; this accelerated maturity will not only stand you in good stead for future employment but also greatly benefit your studies.
 By having a more balanced viewpoint and starting to see the world outside your own educational bubble, your personal development will advance rapidly.

 It’s also one of the few guaranteed questions you will face in an interview: ‘Give me an example of a time when you worked in a team’.
-If you’ve got nothing to draw on in your answer other than group assignments or sports, you might be at a disadvantage to those who have completed quantifiable real-time projects in a pressured workplace environment.
+If you have nothing to draw on in your answer other than group assignments or sports, you might be at a disadvantage to those who have completed quantifiable, real-time projects in a workplace environment.

 For example, basic IT skills are expected of all new hires, but if you’ve never changed an email signature or converted data into a graph before, then where else are you likely to learn?
-You’ll also get highly valuable exposure to some important tools, such as Excel; becoming familiar with more advanced formulas and capabilities will certainly be useful.
+You’ll also get highly valuable exposure to some important technical skills and tools, such as Microsoft Excel; becoming familiar with more advanced formulas and capabilities, will certainly be useful.